COVID-Net S: Towards computer-aided severity assessment via training and validation of deep neural networks for geographic extent and opacity extent scoring of chest X-rays for SARS-CoV-2 lung disease severity: Materials and Methods

 To improve the performance of the deep neural networks, a technique known as transfer learning~\cite{Pan} is used to initialize the deep neural network parameters in this study using the parameters from deep neural networks trained on COVIDx, a dataset introduced in the Wang study~\cite{COVIDNet} containing 13,975 CXR images across 13,870 patient cases consisting of healthy patients and patients with different forms of pneumonia (e.g., viral, bacterial, etc.).
 Statistical distribution details of COVIDx can be found in the Wang study~\cite{COVIDNet}.
 We also leverage data augmentation~\cite{Perez} in this study to improve the performance of the deep neural networks, which consists of synthesizing new training samples by applying randomly generated translations, rotations, horizontal flips, zooms, intensity shifts, cutout, and Gaussian noise to the CXR data in the training set to increase data diversity and allow the deep neural networks to learn improved robustness.
+The proposed deep neural networks were trained using an Adam optimizer with image size of 480$\times$480, batch size of 32, learning rate of 4e-4, 30 epochs, and mean squared error as the loss function.
 All of the model development was conducted using Python, OpenCV, and the Keras deep learning library with a TensorFlow backend.